benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/components/peripherals/README.md

  - Bosch BME680: component development is work in progress (WIP), coming soon (waiting for sensor to arrive)!!
  - Bosch BMP280: component is synchronized with the esp-idf component registry and platform io library registry.
  - Bosch BMP390: component is synchronized with the esp-idf component registry and platform io library registry.
- - ScioSense CCS811: initial component implementation completed.
+ - ScioSense CCS811: component is synchronized with the esp-idf component registry and platform io library registry.
  - ScioSense ENS160: component is synchronized with the esp-idf component registry and platform io library registry.
  - Texas Instruments HDC1080: component is synchronized with the esp-idf component registry and platform io library registry.
  - Honeywell HMC5883L: component is synchronized with the esp-idf component registry and platform io library registry.
  - Lite-On LTR390UV: component is synchronized with the esp-idf component registry and platform io library registry.
  - Maxim-Integrated MAX30105: component development is work in progress (WIP).
  - Melexis MLX90614: component is synchronized with the esp-idf component registry and platform io library registry.
- - Memsic MMC56X3: initial component implementation completed.
+ - Memsic MMC56X3: component is synchronized with the esp-idf component registry and platform io library registry.
  - InvenSense MPU6050: component is synchronized with the esp-idf component registry and platform io library registry.
  - Sensirion SGP4X: component is synchronized with the esp-idf component registry and platform io library registry.
  - Sensirion SHT4X: component is synchronized with the esp-idf component registry and platform io library registry.